AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/acrobatandsp.md

 ---
-title: Work with your [!DNLSharePoint] Files
+title: Work with your [!DNL SharePoint] Files
-description: Streamline document workflows with SharePoint and Acrobat DC using the Adobe Document Cloud PDF Experience for Office 365
+description: Streamline document workflows with [!DNL SharePoint] and Acrobat DC using the Adobe Document Cloud PDF Experience for [!DNL Office 365]
 role: User
 product: adobe acrobat
 level: Beginner